 History of Library Workers Day

-Librarians help maintain this history.
-They are the masters of research, keep their archives, and foster creativity in the minds of today’s youth.
+And librarians help to maintain this catalog of history.
+They are the masters of research, keeping their archives, and fostering creativity in the minds of today’s youth.
 However, due to the global economy, the budgets and salaries used to keep these traditions alive have continued to shrink.

 How to Celebrate Library Workers Day